Austin Sexual Abuse Lawyer

 If any individual has abused you, you may fear coming forward for diverse and emotional reasons.
 Your memories of the event may be complicated by the trauma you suffered – which can make you feel as if no one will believe you.
 Your community may pressure you and others like you not to speak up.
 You may feel as if you are alone.

-You are not alone.
-Many sexual abuse lawyers, seeking better ways to help those who were abused and to prevent abusers from continuing to prey on the vulnerable, have been filing civil lawsuits as a way to hold abusive clergy members and their superiors accountable.
+Many sexual abuse lawyers, seeking better ways to help those who were abused and to prevent abusers from continuing to prey on the vulnerable, have been filing civil lawsuits as a way to hold abusive individuals accountable.
 By stepping forward, you can take control over what has happened to you, and you can help prevent it from happening to anyone else.
+If you’ve been through sexual abuse, our personal injury lawyers in Austin can help you.

 Why Choose Shaw Cowart’s Sexual Abuse Lawyers in Austin?